Crown 0

 Uniform B

-Compulsory: Wye School blazer with braiding*; white blouse; Wye School kilt*, sold with a minimum length of 22”; plain navy or black socks/tights, or natural coloured tights.
+Compulsory: Wye School blazer with braiding*; white blouse; Wye School kilt*, to be worn as sold with a minimum length of 22”; plain navy or black socks/tights, or skin-coloured tights.

 Optional: Plain, navy, V-necked jumper under blazer.
 White shirt and School tie* can be worn as an alternative to a white blouse.
 Plain charcoal, loose-fitting trousers can be worn as alternative to the Wye School kilt.
 Plain white vests/T-shirts can be worn under blouses.